Karen J. Warren

-Karen J. Warren (September 10, 1947 – August 21, 2020) was an author, scholar, and former Professor and Chair of Philosophy at Macalester College.
+Karen J. Warren (September 10, 1947 – August 21, 2020) was an author, scholar, and former professor and chair of philosophy at Macalester College.

 Biography

 Karen Warren received her B.A. in philosophy from the University of Minnesota (1970) and her Ph.D. from the University of Massachusetts-Amherst in 1978.

 Before her long tenure at Macalester College, which began in 1985, Warren was Professor of Philosophy at St. Olaf College in the early 1980s.

-Warren was the Ecofeminist-Scholar-in-Residence at Murdoch University in Australia SelectedWorks - Karen Warren, Retired.
+Warren was the Ecofeminist-Scholar-in-Residence at Murdoch University in Australia.
 In 2003, she served as an Oxford University Round Table Scholar and as Women's Chair in Humanistic Studies at Marquette University in 2004.
 She has spoken widely on environmental issues, feminism, critical thinking skills and peace studies in many international locations including Buenos Aires, Gothenburg, Helsinki, Oslo, Manitoba, Melbourne, Moscow, Perth, the U.N.
 Earth Summit in Rio de Janeiro (1992), and San Jose.

 Karen was diagnosed with Multiple System Atrophy (MSA) in 2016.
 Since that time, she worked to promote end of life options for individuals with terminal illnesses.
 Using ethics as a philosophical framework, Karen argued that humans should have the right to choose when it is time to die when faced with an untreatable fatal illness.
 Karen articulated her arguments in public forums, including speaking in front of the Minnesota State Senate and writing articles for Compassion & Choices and Psychology Today.

 Karen loved gardening, painting, being in nature, and cheering for her beloved MN Vikings.
 She loved animals—particularly her most recent cats Hypatia and Colfax.
 She is survived by a daughter (Cortney), son-in-law (Cal), two grandchildren (Isabella and Kane), two sisters (Janice and Barbara), a brother (Roger) and their respective families.

 Karen donated her body to the University of Minnesota Anatomy Bequest Program for medical education and research.
-She was also a supporter of the Lou Ruvo Center for Brain Research and their work to understand Parkinson’s disease and MSA.
+She was also a supporter of the Lou Ruvo Center for Brain Research and their work to understand Parkinson's disease and MSA.